dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

         top.footprint <= footprint &&
         top.ValidModel())
     }
+{% endhighlight %}

-    // As before, an initial stack is easy to construct and show to be
-    // empty and valid.
+As before, an initial stack is easy to construct and show to be empty and valid.

+{% highlight dafny %}
     constructor InitStack()
       ensures ValidModel()
       ensures IsEmpty()